edombroski/monitor/README.md

 7. Optional static HTML dashboards of status information.

 ## WHAT THIS ISNT
-... replacement for a grownup agent based monitoring system such as Zabbix, SCOM, etc.  This does not provide any sort of time-series performance information.
+A replacement for a grown-up agent-based monitoring system such as Zabbix, SCOM, etc. or a more fully featured SNMP based system like SolarWinds.
+This script does not poll any sort of time-series information like performance data, error counts, etc.

 ## PSEUDOCODE
         For Each thing_to_monitor